 Inspection Consultancy

-Our experienced consultants can run a bespoke inspection INSET day in your school.
-Below, you will find a list of our most enquired and booked INSET days based on inspection in primary schools.
-To view other areas where our consultants have run INSET days around or to learn more about our general INSET/consultancy options, click here.
+Taking place at your school or another setting of your choice, our experienced consultants can provide a bespoke professional development (CPD) day focused on inspection.
+Below, you will find a list of our most enquired about and booked CPD days based on inspection in primary schools.
+To view other areas our consultants have run CPD days on or to learn more about our general INSET/ consultancy options, please click here.

 Inspection and Self-Evaluation